hsan8/KFHChallenge1/README.md

 ```

 #TODO
-- Use clustring to balncing the load on the server
+- Use clustering to balance the load on the server.
-- use microservice to let the project more scalable and more efficient
+- Use microservices to make the project more scalable and efficient.
-- use redis to catch the data and minimize the load on on the main db
+- Use Redis to cache the data and minimize the load on the main DB.
-- use redis stream as message broker to exchange the messages between each microservices
+- Use Redis Stream as a message broker to exchange messages between each microservice.
-- improve the security part
+- Improve the security part.